 All information from outside professionals will be discussed with parents/carers.
 Parents/carers may meet with the person directly involved, or where this is not possible, be provided with a written report.
+Additionally:

-- Individual Provision Plans will be reviewed with parent/carer involvement each term - Home learning will be adjusted as needed to each child's individual needs - A home/School contact book may be used to support communication with parents/carers, when this has been agreed to be useful.
+- individual provision plans will be reviewed with parent/carer involvement each term - home learning will be adjusted as needed to each child's individual needs - a home/School contact book may be used to support communication with parents/carers, when this has been agreed to be useful.